In your third year, you will attend one of our partner institutions in Toulon. Teaching will be in French.

 GCSEs: Five GCSEs at grade 4 (C) or above, which must include English

-General studies, critical thinking, citizenship, global perspectives and research, and thinking skills
+General studies, critical thinking, citizenship, global perspectives and research, and thinking skills.

-6 in French at Higher Level
+6 in HL French

 Please note: Applicants whose backgrounds or personal circumstances have impacted their academic performance may receive a reduced offer.
 Please see our contextual admissions policy for more information.